 You may feel you want to add a survey to the valuation that gives you a report on the general condition of the property.

-Costs vary but for a valuation and survey on a house costing £200,000 expect to pay around £445 (source: Halifax January 2018).
+Costs vary but for a valuation and survey on a house costing £200,000 expect to pay around £445 (source: Halifax Building Society January 2018).

 If you are buying an older property, or one in a general state of disrepair, you may choose a full structural survey.
 This is a thorough survey that examines the structural condition of the property and gives you advice on repairs.

-Depending on the property expect to pay between £500 and £1,000.
+Depending on the property expect to pay between \$500 and \$1,000.

-Obtaining comparable examples in the same area and for similar property will help you obtain a benchmark.
+Your valuation will also need to include rental expectations, as compared to a normal mortgage residential valuation.
+Obtaining comparable examples in the same area and for a similar property will help you obtain a benchmark.